Brittany’s Last Service;

 We are a small, friendly, and welcoming congregation.
 All are invited to come worship with us.

 As a church, our main source of income is donations.
-We cannot exist with them.
+We cannot exist without them.
 There are different ways to donate.

 One can donated by cheque, made out to and mailed to St. John’s Anglican Church, PO Box 326, Brussels ON N0G 1H0.